ibmresilient/resilient-community-apps/fn_ocr/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-An App that introduces OCR functionality, which can parse text from images.
-Uses Tesseract OCR, an open-source package with python bindings, to parse an image an image and return each line with an attached confidence metric.
+An App that introduces OCR functionality to SOAR, which can parse text from images.
+Uses Tesseract OCR, an open-source package with python bindings, to parse an image and return each line with an attached confidence metric.

 ### Key Features
 <!--